This post may contain affiliate sales links. Please see my full disclosure policy for details

 - Use your piping bag to fill in any gaps between your layers and to create a crumb coat.
 Using an offset spatula or icing smoother, wipe away the excess frosting, leaving you just enough to coat the outside of the cake.
 Do not mix your crumb coating frosting back into your icing if it has cake debris in it.

 - Proceed to frost the top and sides of the cake using your offset spatula.
-Once the sides of the cake are covered, use you icing smoother to remove any excess frosting.
+Once the sides of the cake are covered, use an icing smoother to remove any excess frosting.
 You can take the end of your offset spatula and gently place them against the sides of the cake as your rotate your cake to add a little texture.

 - Use remaining frosting to pipe the florets on the top of the cake using an Ateco 809 tip (large open round).
 Garnish with lemon slices and leftover blueberries.
 This cake must be refrigerated.